-- 1. Restored the database to its freshly-loaded, proven-consistent state. - 2.
+- 1. Performed Trade-Cleanup to remove remnants of previous benchmark runs from the database. - 2.
 Determined the current number of completed trades in the database, count1. - 3.
 Started a run, using the profile from the measured run, with checkpoints, and met the Durability Throughput Requirements for at least 20 minutes. - 4.
 Pulled the power cords from the database server, causing it to immediately cease functioning.
 All the contents of the server's main memory and caches were lost.
 All the disk controllers were inside the server, and all of their batteries were not present, so all disk controller cache contents were lost. - 5.
 Stopped submitting Transactions. - 6.
 Plugged in and restarted the database server.
 It booted a fresh copy of the OS from the OS array. - 7.
+Deleted the data file and log file for tempdb. - 8.
 Started SQL Server on the database server.
 It automatically began recovery of the tpce database.
-The timestamp in the SQL Server ERRORLOG of the first message related to database tpce is considered the start of Database Recovery. - 8.
+The timestamp in the SQL Server ERRORLOG of the first message related to database tpce is considered the start of Database Recovery. - 9.
 Waited for SQL Server to finish recovering the database.
-The timestamp in the SQL Server ERRORLOG of the message indicating that the recovery of database tpce is complete is considered the end of Database Recovery. - 9.
-Since there was a time gap between the end of Database Recovery and the start of Application Recovery, and the Drivers and Transactions needed to be started again (not just continued), the Trade-Cleanup Transaction was executed during this time gap. - 10.
+The timestamp in the SQL Server ERRORLOG of the message indicating that the recovery of database tpce is complete is considered the end of Database Recovery. - 10.
+Since there was a time gap between the end of Database Recovery and the start of Application Recovery, and the Drivers and Transactions needed to be started again (not just continued), the Trade-Cleanup Transaction was executed during this time gap. - 11.
 Started a run, using the profile from the measured run, with checkpoints.
-The time when the first transaction is submitted to the database is considered the start of Application Recovery. - 11.
+The time when the first transaction is submitted to the database is considered the start of Application Recovery. - 12.
 Let the run proceed until a 20 minute window existed such that the first minute of the window and the entire window both scored at least 95% of the Reported Throughput.
-The time of the beginning of that 20-minute window is considered the end of Application Recovery. - 12.
-Terminated the run gracefully. - 13.
-Verified that no errors were reported during steps 8 through 12. - 14.
-Retrieved the new number of completed trades in the database by running select count() as count2 from SETTLEMENT. - 15.
+The time of the beginning of that 20-minute window is considered the end of Application Recovery. - 13.
+Terminated the run gracefully. - 14.
+Verified that no errors were reported during steps 8 through 13. - 15.
+Retrieved the new number of completed trades in the database by running select count() as count2 from SETTLEMENT. - 16.
 Verified that (count2 count1), which is the number of actual completed Trade-Result Transactions done during the two runs, was greater than or equal to the combined number of successful Trade-Result Transactions reported by the Driver for both runs.
-In the case of an inequality, verified that the difference was less than or equal to the maximum number of transactions that could be simultaneously in-flight from the Driver to the SUT. - 16.
-Verified database consistency.
+In the case of an inequality, verified that the difference was less than or equal to the maximum number of transactions that could be simultaneously in-flight from the Driver to the SUT.